bmmpxf/geoserver/doc/en/user/source/rest/api/datastores.rst

 .. _rest_api_datastores_file_put:

-When executing a PUT request with a file data store, it can be as a standalone file or a zipped archive.
-The standalone file method is only applicable to data stores that work from a single file (for example GML).
-Data stores that require multiple files (such as shapefiles) must be sent as an archive.
+A file can be PUT to a data store as a standalone or zipped archive file.
+Standalone files are only suitable for data stores that work with a single file such as a GML store.
+Data stores that work with multiple files, such as the shapefile store, must be sent as a zip archive.

-When uploading a standalone file the content type should be appropriately set based on the file type.
-When uploading an archive the ``Content-type`` should be set to ``application/zip``.
+When uploading a standalone file, set the ``Content-type`` appropriately based on the file type.
+If you are loading a zip archive, set the ``Content-type`` to ``application\zip``.

 .. _rest_api_datastores_configure:

-The ``configure`` parameter is used to control how the data store is configured upon file upload.
+The ``configure`` parameter controls how the data store is configured upon file upload.
 It can take one of the three values:

 * ``first``—(*Default*) Only setup the first feature type available in the data store.
 * ``none``—Do not configure any feature types.